 (1) By the responsible proposer offering the lowest priced responsive proposal.
-If the RFP includes a mandatory technical level, no proposal shall be considered responsive unless it meets that level; or
+If the RFP includes a mandatory technical level, no proposal shall be considered responsive unless it meets that level;

-(2) By the responsible proposer whose proposal is evaluated as providing the best value to Department.
+(2) By the responsible proposer whose proposal is evaluated as providing the best value to Department;

-(1) The Contract will be awarded in two phases.
-The first is for preconstruction or design services, which may include value engineering, cost estimating, conceptual estimating, constructability reviews, scheduling, and Maintenance of Traffic plans.
+(a) Preconstruction or design services, which may include value engineering, cost estimating, conceptual estimating, constructability reviews, scheduling, and Maintenance of Traffic plans.

 transportation, highways, contracts, construction